 To Love and Murder Easily

 The Balkans...is...a gay peninsula filled with sprightly people who ate peppered foods, drank strong liquors, wore flamboyant clothes, loved and murdered easily and had a splendid talent for starting wars.
 Less imaginative westerners looked down on them with secret envy, sniffing at their royalty, scoffing at their pretensions, and fearing their savage terrorists.
-Karl Marx called them “ethnic trash.”
+Karl Marx called them “ethnic trash.”——C. L. Sulzberger, A Long Row of Candles, 1969.

 I, as a footloose youngster in my twenties, adored them.